-Changing defaults: The default setting in INTER-POLL is a probability value of 0.5 for converting a Bernoulli to a boolean value.
-We set the confidence value to 0.95 by default.
-The intuition here is that, if a conditional returns true, it is more likely than not to hold.
-Our next experiment involves changing these defaults to measure their impact on power-analysis.
+Changing defaults: The default setting in INTER-POLL is a probably value of 0.5 for converting a Bernoulli to a boolean value.
+The confidence value is set to 0.95 by default.
+Our next experiment involves changing these defaults to see how the power analysis values are affected.
 Intuitively, increasing both the probability and the confidence value should increase the number of required samples.

-The effects of probability and confidence value changes on power analysis are shown in Figure 4(b) and 4(a), respectively.
+The effects of probability and confidence value changes on power analysis are shown in Figure 4b and 4a, respectively.
 (Note that we vary both values independently: we increase the probability to .6, etc. while keeping the confidence at .95.)
 In both cases, there is a cut off point where hitting a certain threshold value leads to rapid growth in the number of samples.
 The possibility of exponential growth highlights the importance of choosing both probability and confidence parameters carefully.
-Indeed, for users of the data it may make a very small amount of difference whether the probability is .5 and not .6 and that the confidence is .9 and not .95, yet these small numeric changes of parameters may yield significant power analysis differences, leading to differences in cost.
+Indeed, for users of the data it may make a very small amount of difference whether the probability is .45 and not .5 and that the confidence is .9 and not .95, yet these small numeric changes of parameters may yield significant power analysis differences, leading to differences in cost.

-Does Money Buy Happiness?
+4.2 Does Money Buy Happiness?